-The Red Eye Removal tool removes red eye in flash photos of people.
-Illumination of the subject's retina by the camera's flash causes Red eye.
+Red eye is a common issue that occurs when your photo subject's retina is illuminated by your camera's flash.
 You’ll see it more often when taking pictures in a darkened room because the subject’s iris is wide open.
 To avoid red eye, use the camera’s red-eye reduction feature, if available.

 Precisely remove red eye